-After being established in 2011, Pure Advantage’s first phase of work looked at green growth opportunities for New Zealand and made the case for New Zealand joining the global “green race”.
+By 2011, Pure Advantage’s first phase of work looked at green growth opportunities for Aotearoa and made the case for Aotearoa joining the global “green race”.

-In 2012, Pure Advantage commissioned research by Vivid Economics (London) and the University of Auckland Business School to survey and assess the global green growth situation and help identify New Zealand’s best opportunities in this arena.
-The initial result – New Zealand’s Position in the Green Race – used existing local and international examples to focus attention on how, when given the right policy incentives, the private sector has a large and very important role to play in driving green growth.
+In 2011, Pure Advantage commissioned research by Vivid Economics (London) and the University of Auckland Business School to survey the global green growth situation and identify New Zealand’s best opportunities in this arena.
+The initial result – New Zealand’s Position in the Green Race – used existing local and international examples to focus attention on how the private sector has a large and very important role to play in driving green growth.

-A second macroeconomic report – Green Growth: Opportunities for New Zealand – expanded upon, and brought specificity and economic rigour to, opportunities identified in the earlier research.
-This second report married the key economic advantages New Zealand enjoyed with areas of environmental performance that needed improvement.
-It showed that we can have the best of both worlds – but it takes leadership from our big businesses and politicians, significant investment and policy change to speed up the process.
+A second macroeconomic report – Green Growth: Opportunities for New Zealand – expanded upon the opportunities identified in the earlier research, marrying the key economic advantages New Zealand enjoyed with areas of environmental performance that needed improvement.
+It showed that we can have the best of both worlds – but it will require leadership from our big businesses and politicians, significant investment and decisive policy change to achieve this.

-This work informed the subsequent strategy and corporate engagement.
-A Race Plan was then formulated which grouped economic opportunities and work streams around seven distinct Advantages: AgTech, Biodiversity, Bioproducts, Built Environment, Renewable Energy, Smart Systems, and Waste to Value.
+This work informed our subsequent strategy and corporate engagement.
+A Race Plan was then formulated which grouped economic opportunities and work streams around seven distinct Advantages which have continued to evolve.

-The second phase of our work involved launching a media platform to publish research reports and thought leader pieces relating to each of the advantages.
+Our media platform enables us to publish dynamic content in the form of research and campaigns relating to each of the advantages.
 Beyond simply promoting opportunities, this online content has sought to foster debate and catalyze action.

 Our research has encompassed several substantial projects, including;